scinscinscin/layout/README.md

 // The first type parameter dicates the props specific to the page
 // The second parameter specifies the route of the current page, used to determine params export const getServerSideProps = PrivateLayoutBackend.use<Props, "/admin/[postUuid]">({
-  layoutGsspOptions: { permissionsRequired: "admin" },
+  ServerLayoutOptions: { permissionsRequired: "admin" },

   // You're asked to implement this method if Props has properties defined.
   // ctx - the Next.js GetServerSidePropsContext object